datafold/data-diff/README.md

   gaps), and improvements to bypass Python/driver performance limitations when comparing huge amounts of rows locally (i.e. for very high `bisection_threshold` values).

-# Anonymous Tracking
+# Usage Analytics

-data-diff collects anonymous usage data, in order to improve the tool, and our understanding of our user base.
+data-diff collects anonymous usage data to help our team improve the tool and to apply development efforts to where our users need them most.

-The data is sent home once when the tool starts, and once when it ends its run.
-We do not collect any sensitive information.

-The collected data is limited to:
+We capture two events, one when the data-diff run starts and one when it finished.
+No user data or potentially sensitive information is or ever will be collected.
+The captured data is limited to:

 - Operating System and Python version

-- Names of databases used (postgresql, mysql, etc.)
+- Types of databases used (postgresql, mysql, etc.)

-- Sizes of tables used, elapsed run time, and diff count. (numbers only)
+- Sizes of tables diffed, run time, and diff row count (numbers only)

 - Error message, if any, truncated to the first 20 characters.

 - A persistent UUID to indentify the session, stored in `~/.datadiff.toml`

-If you do not wish to participate, it can be easily disabled.
+If you do not wish to participate, the tracking can be easily disabled with one of the following methods:

-## Disable

-There are several ways to disable the tracking.

-In the CLI, use the `--no-tracking` flag.
+* In the CLI, use the `--no-tracking` flag.

-In the config file, set `no_tracking = true` (for example, under `[run.default]`)
+* In the config file, set `no_tracking = true` (for example, under `[run.default]`)

-If you're using the Python API, do the following:
+* If you're using the Python API:

 ```python
 import data_diff